NEXT CONFERENCE: MAY 22-27, 2026

 Concurrent Discussions

-Similar to concurrent sessions; concurrent discussions are not presentations by any designated individuals.
+Concurrent discussions are not formal presentations.
 Rather, they are a time for people to come together to talk about issues they have in their own teaching or other aspects of professional life.
-These are great opportunities to brainstorm solutions and, if the group comes up with particularly interesting ideas, they may choose to present these in later concurrent sessions.
+These are great opportunities to brainstorm solutions that may be presented in later concurrent sessions.
 Concurrent discussions generally last about 45 minutes.

 3